Reconstructing the topology of clones: Topological Clones

-We now give an example of a function clone where we have to use Theorem~\ref{thm:lifthigher-improved} rather than Theorem~\ref{thm:lifthigher} in order to prove automatic homeomorphicity.
+We now give an example of a function clone where we use Lemma~\ref{lem:advancedGates} rather than Lemma~\ref{lem:gates} in order to prove continuity.
 In the following, let $N$ denote the \emph{non-edge} relation on the random graph $(V;E)$, i.e., the relation defined on the random graph by the formula $x\neq y\wedge \neg E(x,y)$.

 \begin{lem} Let $e$ be a self-embedding of the random graph $(V;E)$ whose range is co-rich.
 Then $e\circ (\Pol(V;E)\cap\H)$ has a gate covering. \end{lem} \begin{proof} For every $n\geq 1$ we construct a gate for the set $\F_n:=e\circ(\Pol(V;E)\cap\H^{(n)}_{1,\ldots,n})$ of $n$-ary injective functions in $e\circ\Pol(V;E)$ (which is clopen subset of this clone).
 The proof for sets of the form $\Pol(V;E)\cap \H^{(n)}_{i_1,\ldots,i_k}$ (i.e., $n$-ary functions with a fixed set of dummy variables) is similar.